chaudhary-amit/acwebsite/content/authors/admin/_index.md

 #title: Amit Chaudhary
 ---

 I am a final year PhD candidate in Economics from the University of Warwick with research focusing on econometrics and statistics.
 I hold BTech in engineering from Indian Institute of Technology, Kanpur and MA in economics from Delhi school of Economics.
-Before PhD, I have worked in finance at JPMorgan Chase and ICICI bank.
+Before joining PhD, I have worked in finance at JPMorgan Chase and ICICI bank.

 In my research I provide the solutions to the real-world problems and in this journey from idea generation to providing solutions, I use statistical and mathematical methods.
 My projects use large data sets that I have web scraped by writing automated programs.
 I have also taught the courses covering econometrics, probability, statistics and mathematics at University of Warwick.